ray-project/ray/doc/source/tune/api_docs/suggestion.rst

 .. warning:: It is recommended to not use ``Repeater`` with a TrialScheduler.
     Early termination can negatively affect the average reported metric.

-.. autoclass:: ray.tune.suggest.Repeater
+.. autoclass:: ray.tune.search.Repeater

 .. _limiter:

 ConcurrencyLimiter (tune.suggest.ConcurrencyLimiter)
 ----------------------------------------------------

-Use ``ray.tune.suggest.ConcurrencyLimiter`` to limit the amount of concurrency when using a search algorithm.
+Use ``ray.tune.search.ConcurrencyLimiter`` to limit the amount of concurrency when using a search algorithm.
 This is useful when a given optimization algorithm does not parallelize very well (like a naive Bayesian Optimization).

-.. autoclass:: ray.tune.suggest.ConcurrencyLimiter
+.. autoclass:: ray.tune.search.ConcurrencyLimiter

 .. _byo-algo: